Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 23- 55-Gallon Drum Smoker

 An efficient smoker does not have to cost a lot of money to be an asset to the backyard or homestead.
-This homemade smoker created from a 55-gallon drum costs almost nothing and it smokes meat and fish to perfection.
+This homemade smoker by popularmechanics created from a 55-gallon drum costs almost nothing and it smokes meat and fish to perfection.

 These detailed plans are free and will take you through this DIY project step by step so you can build a smoker and enjoy smoked meat at home.
-By popularmechanics

 24- Under $10 Homemade Smoker